The Free and Handy Computational Fluid Dynamics Software

 cmode is taken as 0 for the fluid simulation mode (constant density, constant temperature, single phase for gas and liquid flows).

 The number of mesh points needs be determined based on the required spatial resolution.
-Here, we will use (nx, ny, nz) = (384, 384, 1), which yields the same mesh size for each direction.
+Here, we will use (nx, ny, nz) = (80, 80, 40), which yields different mesh size for each direction.
+This is because (1) the velocity change in X- and Y-directions is expected to be much greater than that in Z-direction, and (2) The thickness of airfoil is relatively thin, requiring a little better resolution to resolve the object in Y-direction.

 You may change the number of mesh points to see how different spatial resolution influences the solution.